thameenas/context-generator-hook/README.md

 uv tool install .
 ```

-After install, `ctxgen` is available globally — use it in any project.
+After install, `ctxgen` is available globally - use it in any project.

 ### 2. Set your Gemini API key

-Get a free key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) (no credit card required).
+Used gemini here assuming that the free version should be enough for this purpose.
+Get a free key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey).

 ```bash
 # Add to your shell profile (~/.zshrc or ~/.bashrc)